-286 7 PLDM Entity ID codes
+7 PLDM Entity ID Codes

-- 287 A PLDM Entity ID code represents an entity that can be associated to a PLDM state set. - For usage examples and further description, see the PLDM for Platform Monitoring and Control Specification (DSP0248).
+- 312 A PLDM Entity ID code represents an entity that can be associated to a PLDM state set. - 313 For usage examples and further description, see the PLDM for Platform Monitoring and Control - 314 Specification (DSP0248).

-7.1 PLDM Entity ID code tables
+315 7.1 PLDM Entity ID Code Tables

-The entity ID code descriptions in Table 15 are divided into groups, based on commonality of the codes in the group.
+- The entity ID code descriptions in Table 15 are divided into groups, based on commonality of the codes in - 317 the group.
 This grouping is done only for readability and to facilitate referencing.
-The IPMI fields are referenced to aid implementers transitioning from IPMI to PLDM designs.
+The IPMI fields are - 318 referenced to aid implementers transitioning from IPMI to PLDM designs.

-Table 15 - Entity ID codes
+Table 15 - Entity ID Codes

 Code IPMI Entity

 0 0x00 Unspecified

 1 0x01 Other

 Miscella aneous En tities

 2 Network

 3 0x25 Group - This is a logical entity for use with Entity Association records.
 It is provided to allow an Entity-association record to define a grouping of entities when there is no appropriate pre-defined entity for the container entity.
 This Entity should not be used as a physical entity.

 4 0x26 Remote (Out of Band) Management Communication Device

-Code IPMI Entity

-Miscella aneous En tities (continued)
+Miscella Miscellaneous Entities (continued)

-5 0x27 External Environment - This Entity ID can be used to identify the environment outside the system chassis.
-For example, a system may have a temperature sensor that monitors the temperature "outside the box."
-Such a temperature sensor can be associated with an External Environment entity.
-This value is typically used as a single instance physical entity.
-However, the Entity Instance value can be used to denote a difference in regions of the external environment.
-For example, the region around the front of a chassis may be considered to be different from the region around the back, in which case it would be reasonable to have two different instances of the External Environment entity.
+5 0x27 External Environment - This Entity ID can be used to identify the er system chassis.
+For example, a system may have a temperature set temperature "outside the box."
+Such a temperature sensor can be a External Environment entity.
+This value is typically used as a single However, the Entity Instance value can be used to denote a different external environment.
+For example, the region around the front of a considered to be different from the region around the back, in which reasonable to have two different instances of the External Environm 6 0x2F Communication Channel - This Entity ID enables associating sensor channels.
+For example, a Redundancy sensor could be used to rep a channel that is composed of multiple physical links.
+By convention corresponds to the channel number.
+7 PLDM Terminus 8 Platform Event Log Device File ensor that monitors the associated with an e instance physical entity.
+Ince in regions of the a chassis may be a chassis may be a chase it would be nent entity.
+Ors with communication port redundancy status for

-6 0x2F Communication Channel - This Entity ID enables associating sensors with communication channels.
-For example, a Redundancy sensor could be used to report redundancy status for a channel that is composed of multiple physical links.
-By convention, the Entity Instance corresponds to the channel number.

-7 PLDM Terminus
+channels.
+For example, a Redundancy sensor could be used to rep a channel that is composed of multiple physical links.
+By conventior corresponds to the channel number.
+7 PLDM Terminus 8 Platform Event Log oort redundancy status for

 8 Platform Event Log

+9 Device File

+10 Device File Directory

+11 Memory Rank

-Human Interface I Entities
+Human Interface Entities

 15 Keypad

 16 Switch

 17 Pushbutton

 18 Display

 19 Indicator

-Softwar e/Firmwar e Entities
+Software/Firmware Entities

 30 0x21 System Management Software

 31 0x22 System Firmware (for example, BIOS/EFI)

 32 0x23 Operating System

 33 Virtual Machine Manager

 34 OS Loader

 35 Device Driver

-36 0x2E Management Controller Firmware (represents firmware or software running on a management controller)
+36 0x2E Management Controller Firmware (represents firmware or software management controller) running on a

-Chassis s/Enclosur e Entities
+Chassis/Enclosure Entities

 45 0x17 System chassis (main enclosure)

 46 0x18 Sub-chassis

 47 0x1A Disk Drive Bay

 48 0x1B Peripheral Bay

 49 0x1C Device Bay

 50 Door

 51 Access Panel

 52 Cover

-Board/0 Card/Modu le Entities
+Board/Card/Module Entities

 60 Board

-61 Card

-62 Module